taylorwan/kings/README.md

 Alexa, ask Kings to draw.
 - Draw a card from the remaining deck

-Alexa, ask Kings to explain the card 'Ace'
+Alexa, ask Kings about the card 'Ace'
 Alexa, ask Kings, "what does 'Ace' do"?
 - Get an explanation for the actions for each card.
 Works for any valid card.